 Take a scenic cruise from Marahau to Torrent Bay, then walk back to the finish - approx 3 hours - 12.8km (giving the competitors plenty of space to pass you as they come through).

 The cost of $130 includes your boat trip, lunch and then the prizegiving dinner.
 Please note that you will need to carry your own drink with you on the track and to take suitable clothing with you to prepare for changing weather conditions.
 Please also note that you may get wet feet when boarding and disembarking the boat.

 Lunch is available at Marahau when you finish your walk.

 Registration - 9.30am in the marquee at Marahau

 Event T-Shirt (S, M, L, XL, XXL or 8, 10, 12, 14, 16, 18) $40

 Event Cap $25

-If you would like to go on the event wait list, please download the entry form, complete, and then send in to Nelson Events, PO Box 129, Nelson, 7040 or alternatively email scanned copy to firstname.lastname@example.org
+If you would like to go on the WAIT LIST for this event, please download the WAIT LIST ENTRY FORM below, complete, and either email through to us to firstname.lastname@example.org or pop in the post to Nelson Events, PO Box 129, Nelson, 7040.

 Training Plan based on a 30-40k Off Road Distance